-First, it depends on how much effort you want to put, and the clothing items you own.
+It honestly depends on how much effort you want to put, and the clothing items you want to sell.

-If you simply want to sell clothes you already have in your wardrobe, a good estimation can be a few hundred dollars.
+If you want to sell clothes you already have in your wardrobe, a good estimation can be a few hundred dollars.

 You can earn a bit extra, if you have some luxurious items, too.

 However, if you plan to hunt for trendy second-hand items and then resell them – you can earn much more.

 Look around for a local place where they accept clothes.
 It is a common practice to create an event where people bring their clothes and sell them.

 The last option is to make a clothing swap – it is similar to the selling event, but instead of selling things, you swap between each other (for free).

 To organize such an event, follow my guide here.